TristanTrvl/personal_blog/src/content/blog/post-1.md

 tags: ["astro", "blogging", "learning in public"]
 ---

-# Creating my site in Astro

-So, in about 1 month time I will leave school to start my journey as a Full-stack Web developer at.
+So, in about 1 month time I'm set to leave school to start my journey as a Full-stack Web developer.
 I'm so excited!

+As part of the final test we are expected to build projects that will cover both front end and backend.
+In the case of the frontend I set myself to build a personal website and blog to follow me along my developer carrer.

-The internship is part of my school program, a part of the internship is keeping a blog with your findings and thoughts, so I decided to build my own blog with [Nuxt](https://nuxtjs.org) instead of a regular WordPress or something else.
-Nuxt was on my 'want to learn' list for a while, so I was very excited to finally try out the framework.
-I'm a huge fan of [Vue](https://vuejs.org) so it didn't seem very hard to learn and implement Nuxt.
+To do so is decided to use Astro instead of a regular WordPress or something else.
+Astro was on my 'want to learn' list for a while, so I was very excited to finally try out the framework.
+I'm pretty used to Javascript so it didn't seem very hard to learn and implement Astro.
 I was right.

 ## Setting up Astro

-setting up Astro was actually really easy.
+Setting up Astro was actually really easy.
 I just searched for the [official Astro documentation](https://nuxtjs.org/docs/2.x/get-started/installation), turns out to be a very good documented framework (not that I expected something else since i've been following the progress of astro for some time now).

 On the homepage of the Astro documentation there's a very simple guide that takes you trough the whole setup.
 It's just a few command since it uses the `create nuxt-app` command to setup the basic template app.
 From there I kind of figured the rest out by scrolling through the documentation.